AlexGhitun/GMD_DraculaMorningRoutine/Blogs/BlogPost3.md

 A significant portion of the work went into sourcing suitable assets for the environment and designing a demo area set within a castle.
 This included implementing a camera system that transitions smoothly from one room to another.
 The transition is triggered by invisible checkpoints placed between rooms, which detect when the player passes through.

 I also began working on traps that, upon collision with the player, trigger a death animation and disable player input.
-This ensures that the character remains motionless after dying.
+This ensures that the player cannot move the character after dying.
 Since a respawn system hasn’t been implemented yet, the player is currently unable to regain control after dying — addressing this will be a priority moving forward.

 One of the more challenging aspects was fine-tuning the camera movement.
 Initially, the camera would overshoot its target position, making it difficult for players to see both their character and the full room clearly.
 After some tweaking — including repositioning the rooms and adjusting the camera script — I managed to resolve the issue and achieve the intended behavior.